-Street vendors help create active and vibrant streets, and enhance the pedestrian atmosphere.
-The City of Bend is dedicated to encouraging and promoting these activities, while maintaining safe and accessible walkways, with the Street Vendor Permit Program.
+Sidewalk vendors help create active and vibrant streets, and enhance the pedestrian atmosphere.
+The City of Bend is dedicated to encouraging and promoting these activities, while maintaining safe and accessible walkways, with the Sidewalk Vendor Permit Program.

-The City of Bend manages a process for businesses to successfully participate in the Street Vendor Program.
+The City of Bend manages a process for businesses to successfully participate in the Sidewalk Vendor Program.
 Send us your application today!

-The 2017 lottery date was held on Friday, January 6.
+The 2018 lottery date will be held on Monday, January 8.
 Applications received after the lottery date will be processed on a first-come, first-serve basis.

 How does the lottery work?

-A complete Street Vendor Permit Application includes the following components:
+A complete Sidewalk Vendor Permit Application includes the following components: